tayfunulu/ModemRebooter/README.md

 # ModemRebooter
 ## SONOFF S20/S26 - Internet Checker and automatic model rebooter with micropython

+Some modems and some service providers do not have a stable internet connection and sometimes the internet connection is randomly disconnected.
+In such cases, the best solution is to restart the modem.
+It is an important problem especially for people who remotely connect to devices at home.

+My friend Mr. Cenap came to me with a similar problem.
+I prepared this product and small codes for him.
+I preferred to use a sonoff's smart plug to make it tidy.
+In this way, it was both a safe and visually better...

 **Device :** [SONOFF S20 / S26](https://sonoff.tech/product/smart-plugs/s26/) <br>
 **Device for serial connection :** FT232RL TTL USB Serial Port Adapter <br>
 **Hacking :** [Hacking Sonoff S26 WiFi Smart Plug](https://notenoughtech.com/home-automation/hacking-sonoff-wifi-smart-plug/) <br>

+**Not:** you could easily make your own circuit.
+All you need is that a microcontroller like ESP or Pico and a Relay element.

 **WARNING : NEVER POWER YOUR DEVICE WITH POWERLINE DURING ALL PROCESS**